doctorfree/kitty-control/README.md

 Some functionality requires [curl](https://curl.se).

-An abbreviated `kitty` window listing is enabled if the [jq JSON parser](https://jqlang.github.io/jq) is installed.
+Additional `kitty` window info listing features are enabled if the [jq JSON parser](https://jqlang.github.io/jq) is installed.

 `kitty-control` can be installed on `Linux` and `macOS` platforms.